 5 Best Snare Drum Heads with Fantastic Sound and Improved Durability

-The snare drum head is an integral element of any drum set.
+The snare drum is an integral element of any drum set.
 It creates one of the most recognizable sounds for any drummer, and it's the element that takes the most abuse.
 That's why snare drum heads are designed to be more resistant than the rest of the set.

 5 Best-Sounding Snare Drum Heads